ModusCreateOrg/d3-mobile-companion/README.md

 **http://blizzard.github.com/d3-api-docs**

 ## How to Build
-You must have the Sencha SDK tools installed.
+You must have the Sencha SDK tools installed. `cd` to the project root directory and run:
 `sencha app build package`

+## Planned Featured
+* Release an Android version.
+This should be trivial thanks to PhoneGap and coming fairly soon.
+* Implement some sort of manual Auction House stat comparison?
+Currently there is no Auction House API, so what we can do here is limited.
+* Hopefully add retina ready assets for iPhone 4+.
+Blizzard doesn't provide these for us, so this may never come.
+* Implement user feedback!
+I'm sure we've overlooked things while trying to make this as simple as possible.

 ## Note
 For iPhone 5, we had to modify PhoneGap to support the new splash page.